DeforaOS/DeforaOS/README.md

 The current requirements to build and install DeforaOS are:

-* POSIX-compliant Operating System (NetBSD, Linux, mac OS, other BSDs...)
+ * POSIX-compliant Operating System (NetBSD, Linux, macOS, BSD...)
  * a working C compiler and assembler (GCC, LLVM...)
  * Git, to download and synchronize the components as required

 Run the following command to configure the sources for the project and compile the essential tools to build it: